Disney Channel's "Just Roll With It" is a new interactive show

 "These kids are so skilled and talented.
 There is no difference between working with them and working with adults.
 They're better than a lot of adults that I've worked with," Suzi Barrett, who plays mom on the show, said.

-"Just Roll With It" airs at 9:30 Friday nights on The Disney Channel, which is owned by the same parent company as ABC 7.
+"Just Roll With It" airs at 9:30 Friday nights on The Disney Channel.

 Disney Channel's "Just Roll With It" is a new interactive show